10-Month-Old Developmental Milestones

 • Spend time together as a family.
 Set aside some time regularly when you can all be together as a family in a more relaxed way.
 It could be playing on the floor together, sharing family mealtimes, or going for walks on the weekend.

 • Seek help to resolve conflicts.
-Conflicts are a natural part of a relationship and every family dynamic, but your little one is sensitive to the emotions of the people who care for her.
-If you need help resolving conflicts, ask your healthcare provider whether there are relationship counselors or other professionals you could consult.
+Conflicts are a natural part of a relationship and every family dynamic, but your little one is sensitive to the emotions of the people who care for them.
+If you need help resolving conflicts, ask your baby’s healthcare provider or your own provider to recommend relationship counsellors or other professionals you could consult.

 Checklist for This Month

-• If you haven’t already, schedule your 10 month old baby’s first visit to the dentist.
-Before you go, read our guide to taking your baby to the dentist.
+• If you haven’t already, schedule your baby’s first visit to the dentist.

-• Stock your medicine cabinet with basics like acetaminophen and ibuprofen for fever, saline nose drops for a stuffy nose, and cortisone cream for insect bites and mild rashes.
+• Stock your medicine cabinet with basics like acetaminophen and ibuprofen for fever, saline nose drops for a stuffy nose, and hydrocortisone cream for insect bites and mild rashes.
 Always consult your baby’s healthcare provider before giving your baby any medication.
-Remember to keep medication out of reach of your child, and keep in mind that some medicines need to be refrigerated.
-Medications have use-by dates, so don’t forget to dispose of expired or unused medicines.
-Ask your healthcare provider or pharmacist about the safe way to throw out medicines.
+Remember to keep medication out of your child’s reach, and keep in mind that some medicines need to be refrigerated.
+Medications have expiration dates, so don’t forget to dispose of expired or unused medicines.
+Ask your baby’s healthcare provider or pharmacist about the safe way to dispose of medicines.

-• If you’re thinking that you should be getting rewarded for all those diapers you’re buying, you’re not alone!
-That’s why many parents have downloaded the Pampers Rewards app.
-Check it out this month and discover all the gifts, discounts, and coupons you could be choosing from.
+• If you’re thinking that you should be getting rewarded for all those diapers you’re buying, you’re absolutely right!
+That’s why many parents have downloaded the Pampers Club app.

 • If you have a little downtime this month, check out what kinds of things may happen once your baby is 11 months old.